 When we picture a Doberman, a guard dog with snarling bared teeth is most likely to come to our minds.
-But behind the most useful character of this breed, i.e., offering protection, there are several other interesting facts you most likely never came across.
-Currently, one of the most misunderstood dog breeds around the world; if you still think Dobies are nothing more than their dangerous look, these 5 facts will change your mind.
+But behind the most useful character of the doberman breed, i.e., offering protection, there are several other interesting facts you most likely never came across.
+Currently, one of the most misunderstood dog breeds around the world; if you still think Dobies are nothing more than their dangerous look.
+Take a look at the 5 interesting facts about Doberman dogs.

 1. Gene Bears a Mix of Various Breeds